Routing Basics 4.0

 CrisisCenterComponentand displays its view.

-When the application requests navigation to the route named
+When the app requests navigation to the route named

 CrisisCenter, then the router activates an instance of